-Top-of-the-line pampering at the edge of Columbus Circle.
+Top-of-the-line pampering is a given at this luxe hotel on the edge of Columbus Circle.